1930 or earlier

 John L. Severance Fund 1952.265

 This pendant was cast in gold using the lost-wax method.
 Gold objects are the only Baule art forms associated with ancestor spirits.
-Usually hidden in pots or suitcases, gold adornments are displayed on important occasions such as funerals.
-They are laid out around the corpse before burial.
+Pendants can have many uses.
+Usually hidden in pots or suitcases, gold adornments can be displayed on important occasions such as funerals.
+They can be laid out around the corpse before burial.
 A widow will wear them on a chain around her neck or attached to her hair at the ceremony signaling the end of mourning.

 To request more information about this object, study images, or bibliography, contact the Ingalls Library Reference Desk.